 Your motorhome may have more than one slideout room.
 Understand which switch operates which slideout room prior to operation.
 Make sure all slideout rooms are clear of people who could be harmed or obstacles that could cause damage prior to operating any slideout rooms.
 Failure to observe can result in death or serious injury.

 Slideout rooms provide a spacious living area at the push of a button.

-Front slideout room switches are located either inside the cabinet above main entrance door or near the Systems Monitor Panel.
+Slideout room switches are located either inside the cabinet above main entrance door or on the touch tablet.
 Location varies by model and floorplan.